 “Music producers will appreciate the neutral and nicely balanced sound of this microphone.”

 The AT2035 is made of high strength plastic and an elastic suspension.
-In terms of design, the AT2035 is comparable to the AT2020, weighting 403g and measuring 170mm long and has diameter (max) of 52mm.
-The casework is composed of black and silver metal.
-In that sense, the manufacturing components of this microphone make it extremely sturdy and resistant.
-At the lower base of the microphone, there are 2 slide switches for the pad and low cut filter.
+In terms of design, the AT2035 is comparable to the AT2020, weighing 403g and measuring 170mm long and has a diameter (max) of 52mm.

 “The manufacturing components of this microphone make it extremely sturdy and resistant.”